wely/DevCamp/HOL/java/appinsights/README.md

 We will add both components to our application and enable the sending of telementry into the AppInsights service.

-1. Open the application in VSCode.
+1. Open the application in Eclipse STS.
 Feel free to use the folder you've been using throughout the hands on labs, or feel free to use the `start` folder.

-1. Microsoft publishes an SDK for AppInsights on NodeJS on [GitHub](https://github.com/Microsoft/ApplicationInsights-node.js).
-This SDK can be configured via environment variable, so for consistency let's set a variable for `APPINSIGHTS_INSTRUMENTATIONKEY` equal to the key we noted in Exercise 1.
+1. Microsoft publishes an SDK for AppInsights on Java on [GitHub](https://github.com/Microsoft/ApplicationInsights-Java).
+This SDK can be configured via environment variable, so for consistency let's set a variable for `APPLICATION_INSIGHTS_IKEY` equal to the key we noted in Exercise 1.

-1. Next, grab the SDK from npm by executing `npm install applicationinsights --save` from the command line.
+1. Next, open the build.gradle file for your project and add these two lines to the dependencies section:
+    ```Java
+    compile('com.microsoft.azure:applicationinsights-core:1.0.6')
+    compile('com.microsoft.azure:applicationinsights-web:1.0.6')
+    ```
+    gradle will automatically retrieve and include these libraries when the application is built or run.

 1. With the SDK installed we need a utility file to handle its setup.
 Create a new file in `utilities/appInsights.js` and paste in the following code:

     ```javascript